intj-t/intj-t/README.md

 ### Hi there

 First school was The English Sullins Academy in 1984 pictured below.
-UVa Alumni with a C in Operating Systes Theroy and a B in Digital Art with Adobe CS6
+UVa Alumni with a C in Operating Systems Theroy and a B in Digital Art with Adobe CS6, Accounting and Geology.
 Former MSDN Student Ambassador, And Visual Studio Industry Partner Recived a MSFT Tendor offer in 2006 and pooled together 1.5% stake in Microsoft Still hold a 20% per Federal source code policy or private equity in MSFT.
 Windows is 9% contact your Ivy League Proffessor or Dept of Education.